resistance-modelling/slim/docs/source/optimisation.rst

 operator overloading, method overloading, OOP and so on.
 In particular, the ``jitclass`` feature is quite hard to use and presents a number of challenges.

 In short, refrain from using dictionaries, generators and wrappers whenever possible.

+.. _Multiprocessing:

+Multiprocessing on farms
+************************

+While the lack of true multithreading is a limiting factor, multiprocessing is still usable for long-running tasks like farm updates.

+Internally, the :class:`.organisation.Organisation` spawns a number of ``FarmActor`` s, each of them owning a variable number of farms to update.
+The driver (in this case, the organisation) schedules step updates and sometimes also alerts farms about treatment cooperation opportunities.
+Each ``FarmActor`` returns a collation of outputs in the form of gym spaces, rewards and other metrics.

 Multithreading on cages
 ***********************

-As farms can have a lot of cages each (e.g. between 6 and 20) multithreading is therefore a requirement.
+As farms can have a lot of cages each (e.g. between 6 and 20) multithreading is therefore a nice feature to have.
 As explained earlier, multithreading on pure python cages is ineffective unless the GIL is released.

+However, one could try to make large cage actor pools as it was done for farms - although that might require some effort.